 Marsala is available in three colors: amber, ruby, and gold.
 Each color has its distinct flavor.

-Amber-coloured Marsala (ambro) has added sweetener.
-Ruby-coloured Marsala (rubino) is made from red grapes, while gold-colored Marsala (oro) comes from white grapes.
+Amber-colored Marsala (ambro) has an added sweetener.
+Ruby-colored Marsala (rubino) is made from red grapes, while gold-colored Marsala (oro) comes from white grapes.

 Sweet Marsala is best known, but dry and semi-dry varieties are also available.